DzeryCZ/symfony-docker/readme.md

 Purpose of this repository:

     - Setup simple Symfony project in two docker containers
-    - Attempt to optimize page load speed by backwady sharing from Vagrant via samba
+    - Attempt to optimize page load speed by backward sharing from Vagrant via samba

 # Docker way